 We sat down with Mattison Peron, Kérastase brand ambassador and celebrity stylist, to get the scoop on everything you’ve ever wanted to know about thin curly hair.
 Whether you have dark brown hair or ash blonde curls, we’re here to help you achieve your best curls ever.

-Continue reading for everything you’ve ever wanted to know about from how to care for thin curly hair to the secret to achieving the best haircuts for thin curly hair.
+Continue reading for everything you’ve ever wanted to know, from how to care for thin curly hair to the secret to achieving the best haircuts for thin curly hair.

 How do you take care of thin curly hair?

 Thin, curly hair is a bit of an enigma.
-Your curl pattern can create larger-than-life styles while other times, your fine strands can sometimes appear fragile and lifeless.
+Your curl pattern can create larger-than-life styles, while other times, your fine hair can sometimes appear fragile and lifeless.
 The key to properly caring for thin curly hair is creating a hair care routine that nourishes, protects, and defines your curls without weighing down your thin strands.

 The cornerstone of any hair care routine is a quality shampoo and conditioner system.
 If you’re looking for a system that will cleanse and condition your hair without weighing down your strands, we recommend the Biolage R.A.W.
 Uplift Shampoo and Conditioner.
 Formulated with black sesame and grapefruit, the shampoo and conditioner system purifies flat, fine hair without stripping for lightweight body.

 Anyone with curly hair knows your leave-in conditioner can make or break your style.
 The right leave-in treatment will nourish, strengthen, and protect hair without creating tons of product buildup, which is why we love Mizani’s 25 Miracle Milk for thin, curly hair.
 The lightweight, leave-in spray boasts 25 benefits and works great alone or with a styling product.
-If your curls still need a little help in the definition department, look no further than Mizani’s Styling Foam Wrap.
+If your curls still need a little help in the definition department, look no further than Mizani’s Perfect Coil Oil Gel.
+It combines the moisturizing properties of oil with the shaping abilities of gel to give your hair a no-fuss style that defines your curls and coils while keeping them hydrated all day long.

-How can I make my curly hair naturally thicker?
+How can I make my thin curly hair look thicker?

 Unfortunately, there is no way to make your curly hair naturally thicker.
 There are no products, techniques, or hair care professionals that can thicken the strands growing out of your follicles.
 That doesn’t mean all hope is lost, however.
 Plenty of products on the market can make your strands appear thicker.

 If you want your strands to look and feel as thick as possible, you’ll want to incorporate hair thickening products into your routine from beginning to end.
 We recommend swapping out your regular shampoo and conditioner for the Redken Cerafill Defy Hair Thickening Shampoo and Conditioner.
 This hair thickening shampoo and conditioner system strengthens the hair fiber with ceramide to prevent breakage.
 Hair instantly looks and feels fuller with a healthy shine.
-After you rinse out the conditioner, apply a thickening treatment like Redken’s Cerafill Dense Fx Hair Diameter Thickening Treatment to your scalp.
-This hair thickening treatment spray instantly plumps individual strands for beautiful fullness.
+After you rinse out the conditioner, apply a thickening treatment like Biolage’s Advanced Full Density Densifying Treatment For Thin Hair to your scalp.
+This hair thickening treatment spray helps to reduce hair loss and increases the diameter of existing strands by up to 9 percent—so you know it means business.

-If you feel like your curls need a little extra oomph after styling, use a texturizing spray like Redken’s Triple Dry 15 to help create all-over volume.
+If you feel like your curls need a little extra oomph after styling, use a texturizing spray like Redken’s Triple Dry 15 Dry Texture Finishing Spray to help create all-over volume.

 What is the best way to cut thin curly hair?